fraunhoferfokus/mmecp-ui/README.md

 *   `grunt prod`

-    This task is for production mode and concatenates, minimizes (also uglify) and injects all javascript and stylesheet files it will also remove all console logs from the source code.
+    This task is for production mode and concatenates, minimizes (also uglify) and injects all javascript and stylesheet files,. it will also remove all console logs from the source code to make good version for production.

 If you don't have grunt installed globally, then you have to use following command: `./node_modules/.bin/grunt` (Unix) or `node_modules\.bin\grunt` (Windows)